 As a research organisation at the Muslim-Christian interface, CMCS is uniquely positioned to consult on both academic and practical pursuits.
 If you'd like our help or advice, please get in touch.

 The Centre for Muslim-Christian Studies develops its own research programmes and educational material but it also works with others to deepen thinking on the Muslim-Christian interface.
 Our academic staff take part in colloquia and consultations, bringing their research and practical experience of Muslim-Christian relations to bear on projects that seek to provide guidance or to explore assumptions about Muslim-Christian relations.

 We participate in discussion and present research papers to contribute to thinking on relations between Muslims and Christians as they relate to challenges that affect humanity.
 Adding to the work of others on issues such as the environment, social media, violence, gender, social cohesion, and so forth, our contributions include:

 The Centre for Muslim-Christian Studies brings together local and international perspectives to address global issues in terms of relations between Christians and Muslims.
-For instance, CMCS is hosting a conference together with Ghanaian counterparts in Accra, Ghana in 2019 that will see the launch of the Centre for the Advanced Study of Islam and Christianity.
-These initiatives will bring West African knowledge and experience of relations between Christians and Muslims together with other international contexts to learn with and from each other.
-A conference on the theme of Shared Territory and Hospitality will bring scholars of Muslim and Christian faith together with those of other faith or none to discern sociological, historical and textual traditions that affect societies as a whole.
+For instance, CMCS is working with Ghanaian counterparts to develop academic programmes for the first Centre for the Advanced Study of Islam and Christianity in Accra, Ghana.
+This initiative will bring West African knowledge and experience of relations between Christians and Muslims together with other international contexts to learn with and from each other.
+We are planning towards a conference on the theme of Shared Territory and Hospitality.
+The conference will bring scholars of Muslim and Christian faith together with those of other faith or none to discern sociological, historical and textual traditions that affect societies as a whole.